The Bankrate promise

 - Signs of water intrusion/ mold on the inside

-If you live in an older home or an area that receives many storms, your insurance company will likely require a roof inspection.
+If you live in an older home or an area that receives many storms, your insurance company will likely require a homeowners insurance roof inspection.
 This is because your roof is your home’s first line of defense against Mother Nature.
-No matter what the weather is like, your roof must deal with it.
+No matter what the weather is like, your roof needs to be able to sustain it.
 If it fails, it can cause a domino effect of other issues within your home — including roof leaks and interior water damage — which equates to an insurance company having to pay out more in a claim if something happens.
-Your insurance is designed to help protect your finances after certain losses, but insurance companies still expect you to mitigate as much damage as you can, which includes keeping your roof in good condition.
+Your insurance is designed to help protect your finances after certain losses, but insurance companies still expect you to mitigate as much damage as you can.
+This includes keeping your roof in good condition.

 You may be required to get your roof inspected when:

 - Buying a home — whether new or existing.

 - After a storm, if there’s concern about potential roof damage.

 The benefits of roof inspections

 Separate from not getting on your roof yourself, hiring a professional roofing contractor has many benefits.

 A roof inspector can typically spot any of the following:

 - Damaged shingles